 None of the current lawsuits appear to be in any way related to the now-fixed drop safety issue and most, if not all of the allegations seem to involve upgraded pistols or those produced after the drop safety problem was identified by SIG.

-The current allegations seem to be different, claiming that the P320 is prone to “un-commanded discharges.”
+The current allegations, then, are different, claiming that the P320 is prone to “un-commanded discharges.”

 We’re not the only ones who have noticed the lawsuits.
 They’ve now come to the attention of the legacy media.
 ABC News ran two reports on the topic last week, highlighting one particular cop in Bridge City, Texas who is suing SIG for $15 million.
 She claims that her holstered P320 pistol “went off” while she was carrying it in her purse.